NC State Extension Publications

 Skip to Plant Population

 Plant population is another important factor in organic corn production, especially when corn is grown on sandy soils.
-Plant populations should be related to the moisture-holding capacities of each field.
-In organic systems, corn plant populations per acre should be 10 percent higher than populations in conventional systems.
-The higher plant population will increase light interception and reduce weed competition and the effects of pest damage.
+Plant populations should be related to the moisture-holding capacities of each individual field.
+In organic systems, corn plant populations per acre should be 10% higher than populations used in conventional systems.
+Higher plant population will increase light interception and reduce weed competition and the effects of pest damage.
 On soils with good-to-excellent water-holding capacity, the goal is a stand of 30,000 to 33,000 plants per acre; on soils with average water-holding capacity, 25,000 to 28,000 plants per acre; and on soils with poor water-holding capacity, no more than 22,000 plants per acre.

 Row Spacing